 STEP ONE – IDENTIFY WHO WILL DO THE WORK

 Form a group of people who will move the diversity, equity and inclusion initiative forward.
 Your group of people (at least 3) – many call it a Diversity, Equity & Inclusion (DEI) Committee – should include either the Executive Director/CEO of the organization or someone in a top leadership role who is directly connected with the ED/CEO and has the power to move action items forward.
 The committee should also include someone who is knowledgeable about diversity, equity and inclusion.
 This can be a skilled staff member, a volunteer, or a paid consultant.

 Why is the committee important?
 Nonprofit staff are busy, often wearing 2-3 hats and DEI efforts can fall below other organizational priorities and last minute deadlines.
 A group of committed individuals will keep the work moving forward.
 You must be intentional and action-oriented in your efforts and that means identifying the people and adequate time to devote to the effort.

 STEP TWO – FIGURE OUT YOUR “WHY”

 Why is this step important?
 Many folks move right to the “doing” part of the work.
 We need more diverse staff.
 We need a more diverse board.
 We need to do better outreach to specific communities – our marketing is too Eurocentric… These are all important concerns, but if you move to working on the action items before having a clear understanding of why it’s important, you’ll leave your spokespeople (all board and staff) ill-prepared to have meaningful conversations about the importance of diversity, inclusion and equity to your organization.
-You risk making only surface-level changes that don’t dive deeply into the organizational culture, of becoming diverse for diversity’s sake without a clear understanding about the value of inclusiveness.
+You risk making only surface-level changes that don’t dive deeply into the organizational culture, of becoming diverse for diversity’s sake without a clear understanding about the value of inclusiveness on people’s lives.

 How you write a values statement – four key components: